Automatic layout of railroad diagrams: Evaluation

-Our approach is an appealing third option in such a tradeoff space.
-Not only would it recover the benefits of automatic rendering for stylistic consistency, but it would also guarantee \emph{layout consistency}, going beyond both manual layout and rendering.
-For instance, our notion of alignment would avoid the inconsistencies in \autoref{fig:sqlite-inconsistency:both}, \autoref{fig:sqlite-inconsistency:layout1}, and \autoref{fig:sqlite-inconsistency:layout2} in current SQLite documentation.
-Moreover, the translations presented in~\autoref{sec:frontends} open up the possibility of generating documentation diagrams for a language from the same standard syntax notation its parser uses, avoiding issues like in \autoref{fig:sqlite-error}.
-These benefits would come at only a small cost: out of SQLite's 71~syntax diagrams, \begin{itemize} \item 45~can be perfectly expressed in our layout language; \item 22~can be expressed in our diagram language but must be laid out differently, due to ill-nesting or vertical semantic~εs in the original layouts; and \item 4~are ill-nested diagrams that would have to be rewritten to equivalent well-nested ones. \end{itemize} One of the 22~from the second category above is shown in \autoref{tab:sqlite-evolution}, along with its specification in the pre-2020 SQLite DSL, our diagram language, and Pikchr.
+One of the 20~from the second category above is shown in \autoref{tab:sqlite-evolution}, along with its specification in the pre-2020 SQLite DSL, our diagram language, and Pikchr.
 (Its pre-2020 layout was perfectly expressible in our layout language but its modern one is not, due to a vertical semantic~ε.)
 On one hand, the rendering from our prototype compiler is not significantly less readable or compact, and it corresponds to just one of many possible configurations for wrapping, alignment, and justification.
 On the other, our specification is the same size as the pre-2020 manual layout, and simpler, as it does not use layout-specific constructors like \literal{stack} (for wrapping) or \literal{optx} (for alignment), instead leaving those decisions to the compiler.
 To be clear, we do not aim to cast our prototype as a surefire replacement for SQLite's current diagrams, but rather as a reasonable alternative in contexts with similar demands for consistency, flexibility, and maintainability.